owingit/owingit.github.io/_photo_gallery/lonelychair.md

 ---
 image_path: /images/lonelychair.jpg
-title: a shadow sitting in the shadows
+title: Arranged in just the right way so as to conceal those that remain in them.
+weight: 6
 ---